oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/Target.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/protocol/src/main/scala/org/oxygenium/protocol/model/Target.scala)

-The `Target` object in the `org.oxygenium.protocol.model` package is used to represent the target difficulty of a block in the Alephium blockchain.
+The `Target` object in the `org.oxygenium.protocol.model` package is used to represent the target difficulty of a block in the Oxygenium blockchain.
 The target difficulty is a value that determines how difficult it is to mine a block.
 The higher the target difficulty, the more difficult it is to mine a block.
 The target difficulty is calculated based on the hash rate of the network and the block time.

 The `Target` object contains a `final case class` that represents the target difficulty as a byte string.
 The byte string is converted to a `BigInteger` using a formula that calculates the value of the target difficulty based on the byte string.
 The `Target` object also contains methods to convert the byte string to a hexadecimal string and to compare two target difficulties.